toubian/cluster_73_seminar_syllabus/README.md

 - **Your well-being comes first.** If you are sick, heartbroken, or exhausted, come talk to me.
 This work is not more important than your well-being.

 - **Attend Class.** This are where we make meaning.
 If you must miss class, email me.
 You are allowed one absence from lecture, no questions asked.
 Further absences will require a doctor’s note for illness.
-Alternatively, if you miss more than one class you can write me 2 double-spaced pages about the theme of that class (turned in anytime before Sunday of Finals Week) and recieve credit for that session's attendance (but not participation).
+Alternatively, if you miss more than one class you can write me 2 double-spaced pages about the theme of that class (turned in anytime before Sunday of Finals Week) and receive credit for that session's attendance (but not participation).

 - **Respect others and their ideas.** Let others speak, listen well, and participate thoughtfully.
 Be kind, be curious, and call on course concepts to support your ideas.